⚡ Install Typing Practice App (2 MB)

 The foundation of touch typing is the correct finger placement on the home row keys (ASDF JKL;).

 From this “home row”, your fingers will make short, efficient movements to press any other key on the keyboard.
-And after striking a key, always return to the home row immediately, it is top top-most important rule of 10 finger placement as well as the Touch typing.
+After striking a key, always return to the home row immediately; it is the topmost important rule of 10-finger placement and touch typing.
 This is how you stay oriented without ever needing to look down.

 Your First Interactive Touch Typing Task

-Reading or knowing about touch typing is one thing, but doing or implementing it in reality is another thing.
-Our real-time tracking and in the final A. I analyze the interactive task is designed as your very first step into the world of touch typing.
-We have provided a simple task to measure your speed, accuracy, and look at the WPM/CPM.
-And the A. I will analyze your error and describe what is going wrong and how it can be improved.
+Reading about touch typing is one thing; actually doing it is another—our real-time tracking and in the final A. I analyze the interactive task is designed as your very first step into the world of touch typing.
+We have provided a simple task to measure your speed and accuracy, and to review your WPM/CPM.
+And the A. I will analyze your error, explain what is going wrong, and outline how it can be improved.
 And also, it will provide you with a very specific task to decrease your errors and enter into the real Touch Typing Method.

 Your interactive touch typing practice will load below.
 Focus on accuracy, not speed.